Iversonn/Iversonn/README.md

 ## 🤝 Connect With Me
 - [LinkedIn](linkedin.com/in/ikechukwudivine) | [GitHub](#)

-### ✨ "Turning data into insights for smarter decisions!"
+### ✨ Turning data into insights for smarter decisions!